CursedBlackCat/TOS-Battle-Drop-Checker/README.md

 This program only works with the Android version of the game.

-This is the core code for the Battle Drop Checker, reading from a file named com.madhead.tos.en.v2.playerprefs.xml in the project root and outputting to the standard Java console. **This code is not intended to be used as a standalone application.** The code will be implemented into more convenient ways of input/output, such as through a Discord bot, a GUI application, or an Android app.
+For now, this program is a desktop GUI program that is run on the computer.
+The code will be implemented into other more convenient ways of input/output in the future, such as through a Discord bot or an Android app.

+**IMPORTANT NOTE: This program currently only checks for card drops.
+It does not display dragonary craft core, soul, treasure chest, or other drops.
+Support for other drop types will be added in a future release.**

 If you encounter any issues while using the program, please open an issue on this repository so that I may investigate.

 ## How can I use this?
-Again, this code is not intended to be used as a standalone application.
-It is functional, so theoretically you could download and use it as-is, but since this repository is in the format of an Eclipse project, it is not easy to do so.
-If you know how to download and import the project into Eclipse, you can simply place your com.madhead.tos.en.v2.playerprefs.xml file in the project root and then run the main class from within Eclipse.
-Otherwise, I suggest you wait until I release a version in a format that is easier to run.

-**TL;DR: If you know how to import Eclipse projects into Eclipse, then clone or download the repository and do so.
-Otherwise, wait for a stable, more user-friendly release.**
+### Prerequisites
+* TOS on a rooted Android device
+* JRE (Java Runtime Environment) installed on your computer
+* Latest release of TOS Battle Drop Checker (download from [here](https://github.com/CursedBlackCat/TOS-Battle-Drop-Checker/releases))

+### Steps
+1. Start a battle in TOS, then force close TOS.
+2. Using a root browser of your choice, navigate to /data/data/com.madhead.tos.en/files/shared_prefs and copy the file com.madhead.tos.en.v2.playerprefs.xml to the /sdcard/ directory.
+3. Via USB, Google Drive, or any method of your choice, copy the XML file from /sdcard/ on your phone to any folder on your computer.
+4. Double click on the Battle Drop Checker JAR and click on "Load an XML file".
+5. Navigate to the location where you saved the XML file from step 3, and select the XML file.
+6. The drops for each wave should be displayed.

 ## Want to contribute?